DeepCoT: Deep Continual Transformers for Real-Time Inference on Data Streams: Experiments

 \subsection{Audio classification}

 Audio Classification consists of labeling an audio input into a set of categories.
 Transformer encoders can be used to solve this task \cite{Zaman25audiotransformers} in combination with a sliding window, enabling the possibility to apply Continual Inference improvements to it.
-For our experiments, we use the GTZAN Music Genre Classification dataset \cite{Tzanetakis02GTZAN}.
+For our experiments, we use the GTZAN Music Genre Classification dataset \cite{Tzanetakis02GTZAN}, which includes 1,000 music clips that are classified into 10 different genres.
 Following previous works \cite{Hedegaard23cont_trans, Carreto24cont_nyst, Zaman25audiotransformers}, we obtain the Mel Spectrograms commonly used for audio preprocessing and convert them into 120 tokens using a VGGish network.

 We evaluate the performance over two Transformer encoder layers.
 We compare the same architectures with different attention mechanisms, including the regular Transformers \cite{Vaswani17transformer}, the Continual Transformers \cite{Hedegaard23cont_trans}, the low-rank Nyströmformer attention \cite{Xiong21Nystromformers}, the Continual Nyströmformer \cite{Carreto24cont_nyst}, and our DeepCoT.
 Instead of training the DeepCoT model from scratch we transfer the weights from the trained Continual Transformer model with no fine-tuning.
 All Nyström-based methods use 4 landmarks, with regular updates to the landmarks following \cite{Carreto24cont_nyst}.